sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 The modern Sandboxie UI has replaced by the "Files and Folders" view to a separate window which can be opened form the box context menu.

-## Files and Folders - view / widnow
+## Files and Folders - view / window

 ![](../Media/Migration/6.png)